hounglymeng10/hounglymeng10/README.md

 # Houng Lymeng

 ## 💼 About Me
+Hi, I’m Houng Lymeng.
 I am an IT Engineering student at the Royal University of Phnom Penh.
 I have a solid understanding of programming languages and software development.
 I have worked on web and mobile app projects for my lectures, and I am always looking to improve my skills in digital marketing and project management.

 ## 🛠️ Languages and Tools
 - ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)